Paul Galland: Death

 On 31 October 1942, seventeen "Boston" bombers from No. 88 Squadron and No. 107 Squadron attacked the power stations in the vicinity of Lille (Rysel) and Béthune.
 Galland, with his wingman Oberfeldwebel Johann Edmann, shot down one of the Bostons.
 The "Boston" was Z2179 from No. 107 Squadron piloted by Pilot Officer Henry Collings on a mission to Pont-à-Vendin.

 Five hours later, Galland and Edmann participated on a fighter escort mission to a fighter-bomber raid on Canterbury.
 At 18:15, intercepting Spitfires shot down Galland's Fw 190 A-4 (Werknummer 2402—factory number) approximately 20 km west of Calais.
 Mathews and Foremann assume that the Spitfire responsible for his death was piloted by Flight Lieutenant Johannes Jacobus le Roux from No. 91 Squadron.
-According to Isby, Galland was shot down by Flying Officer Jean Maridor also from No. 91 Squadron, the only pilot to have claimed a Fw 190 shot down that day.
+According to Isby, Galland was shot down by Flying Officer Jean Maridor also from No. 91 Squadron.
 In Caldwell's account, Galland had tried to aid Leutnant Artur Beese from 1.
 Staffel of JG 26, who had called for help over the radio.
 In the rescue attempt, Galland's Fw 190 stalled during a steep climb and was forced to dive away.
 At that instant, Galland was attacked from above by the Spitfire and was shot down.
 Edmann then attacked the Spitfire and shot it down.
 Posthumously, Galland was awarded the Honour Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 7 December 1942.